 A cryptocurrency wallet is a piece of software that enables you to store, send, and receive cryptocurrency.
 In its most basic form, this wallet is a software that tracks all the transactions on the blockchain for a specific cryptographic key and allows its holder to perform transactions on the blockchain.

 Every wallet consists of a public address and a private key.
 As the same suggests, the private key you must keep it safe and share it with no one.
-On the otherhand, you will need to share your public address (aka public key) should you wish to send/receive money from/to your wallet.
+On the other hand, you will need to share your public address (aka public key) should you wish to send/receive money from/to your wallet.
 You can find out more about the best crypto wallets in our guide about blockchain wallets.